appcod8/find8/README.md

 ## Features

-- Search across Brave, Google, Bing, DuckDuckGo, YouTube, Reddit, and more
+- Search across Brave, Google, Bing, DuckDuckGo, YouTube, more will be added soon.
 - Quickly switch between engines using a dropdown menu
 - Compact popup UI for quick access
 - **Omnibox support:** search straight from the address bar